sstroemer/en.ergie.at/README.md

 6. The pull request will appear in red until it has been reviewed (you may be asked to make changes)
 7. Once your PR is approved, the changes will be merged into the main branch
 8. Delete the old feature branch after the merge
 9. Switch back to your `main` branch in VSCode and update it by clicking on the icon next to the branch name in the bottom-left corner

+#### Tag release

+If you want your changes to be included in the live version of this page (most likely), then tag a new release --- or if you do not have the proper rights for that let someone tag it for you --- after your PR has been reviewed and merged into `main`.
+Based on [CalVer](https://calver.org/) we use the following versioning tags:

+`vYYYY.0M.MICRO`

+This means, for the first release tagged in December 2024, the tag looks like this: `v2024.12.0`.
+The next would then be `v2024.12.1`, and so on.
+As soon as a release happens in the next month (here January 2025), it changes to `v2025.01.0`.

 ### Commit messages